longturn/freeciv21/docs/Manuals/Server/commands.rst

 .. note::
   The term *minimal changes* is not well understood at this time.
 The server help does not provide more details.
 An enterprising enthusiast could read the :term:`AI` code to determine what the term means and provide more details.
-Any real player is not going to want the AI to run thier nation and will :ref:`delegate <server-command-delegate>` instead.
+Any real player is not going to want the AI to run their nation and will :ref:`delegate <server-command-delegate>` instead.

 ``/handicapped <player-name>``